ResponsiveDev/blog/README.md

 ## Updating a Post

-Updating a post is as easy as modifying the file, yep, that's it.
+Updating a post is as easy as modifying the file.

 ## Deleting a Post

-And deleting a post is also just as easy, just delete it.
+And deleting a post is also just as easy.

 ## Draft Posts